WERZworld/TechnicalTestTasks/WERZ/README.md

 ### Stack

-- Use latest version of React Native.
+- Use latest version of React Native CLI or Expo.
 - Use Apollo Client or React Query for processing GraphQL requests.
 - **Bonus** Use [Hooks](https://reactjs.org/docs/hooks-intro.html)
 - **Bonus** Use TypeScript